alonitac/VMware25/tutorials/vsphere_ha_clusters.md

 >
 > For more information, [read here](https://knowledge.broadcom.com/external/article/326217/vcls-vms-fail-to-power-on-with-an-error.html).

+> [!WARNING]
+> #### The number of vSphere HA heartbeat datastores for this host is 0, which is less than required: 2
+> Don't worry, we will configure this later on.

 #### 🧐 Check yourself

 Which one of your hosts is the primary?
+Which is secondary?

 ## Create a shared datastore